eltrompetero/coniii/README.md

 $ python enumerate.py [N] 1
 ```

 specifies that the system should be written for the {-1,1} basis.
-Note that the solver
+Note that the package
-uses the {-1,1} basis.
-For more details, see the `__main__` block at the end of the file
+uses the {-1,1} basis by default.
+For more details, see the `__main__` block at the end of
-enumerate.py.
+the file enumerate.py.

 ## Quick guide (with Jupyter notebook)